dirtmaxim/GaussianAndBilateralFilters/README.md

-# 3DMiniViewer - simple 3D engine
+# GaussianAndBilateralFilters - image processing filters

 ##### Implementation of Bilateral filter, Gaussian filter and its derivatives by X and Y. It was written for educational purposes, so it can help you to understand how to process images with these kind of filters.